mkurz/deadbolt-2-guide/manuscript/02-introduction.md

 The user guide for Deadbolt 1 - which I can still highly recommend if you need authorization support in your Play 1 apps - starts with this:

-> Deadbolt is an authorisation mechanism for defining access rights to certain controller methods or parts of a view using a simple AND/OR/NOT syntax.
+> Deadbolt is an authorization mechanism for defining access rights to certain controller methods or parts of a view using a simple AND/OR/NOT syntax.
 It is based on the
 > original Secure module that comes with the Play! framework.
 >
 > Note that Deadbolt doesn’t provide authentication!
 You can still use the existing Secure module alongside Deadbolt to provide authentication, and in cases where
-> authentication is handled outside your app you can just hook up the authorisation mechanism to whatever auth system is used.
+> authentication is handled outside your app you can just hook up the authorization mechanism to whatever auth system is used.

 How much of this still holds true for Deadbolt 2?
 More than 50% and less than 100%, give or take.